shakogegia/english_georgian_dictionary_kindle/README.md

 Words are store into `words.sqlite` file

-Firstly, we must be generate `dict.html` file from words database to create kinlde dictionary
+Firstly, we must generate `dict.html` file from words database to create kinlde dictionary

 to do this, run this command